 If a URI does not specify a version, then it is using the Default Version of the API, as shown in the following example:

-Integrations that do not specify a version of the API in the URI are automatically routed to the Default Version of the API and will fail to work after July 1, 2018.
+Integrations that do not specify a version of the API in the URI are automatically routed to the Default Version of the API.

 As you build or maintain Workfront integrations you should include a method for dynamically updating the API version and other properties subject to change (such as your API key).